 What to Bring:

 Blind Creek Beach is pristine and primitive, with only limited public improvements, including a picnic shelter, a crushed-shell nature trail, and a panoramic observation tower.
-Thanks to donations from private volunteers, two portable toilets (with twice-weekly service) are stationed in the Blind Creek Beach parking area.
+Thanks to donations from private volunteers, three portable toilets (with regular Thursday service) are stationed in the Blind Creek Beach parking area.
 The park still does not offer any fresh water or showers.
 You must bring all you need for your visit (e.g., food, water, sunscreen, beach umbrella, and chair) and pack all of it back out.
 This includes trash, which you may place in the receptacles at the dune crossover.

 Blind Creek Beach is located at 5460 S Ocean Dr (State Road A1A) on Hutchinson Island in Fort Pierce, FL on Florida's Treasure Coast.
 The map coordinates are Latitude N 27°21'07.2" Longitude W 80°14'25.6".
 A helpful website for locating latitude and longitude coordinates is: http://www.findlatitudeandlongitude.com/.
 This is the precise location where the Blind Creek Beach Parking Area trailhead meets the beach.
 If using a GPS locating device, use these coordinates because some systems may not render the street address correctly.